Taboo Tuesday (2005): Preliminary matches

 In the first televised match, Edge and Chris Masters (representing Raw) faced Rey Mysterio and Matt Hardy (representing SmackDown!).
 Before the match, Edge refused to wrestle, saying he didn't care about representing Raw and chose Snitsky as his replacement.
 Masters and Snitsky quickly gained the early advantage in the match, as they took the upper hand over Mysterio.
 Mysterio fought back with a tilt-a-whirl, a counterattack hold.
 Afterwards, Hardy and Snitsky were tagged in, leading to Hardy getting the advantage as he delivered a Side Effect and DDT on Snitsky.
 Back and forth action took place between both teams.
 The match ended when Mysterio performed the 619 on Masters, before Hardy performed the Twist of Fate on Snitsky.
 Mysterio pinned Masters to give SmackDown! the win over Raw.

 In the next match, Rob Conway and Tyson Tomko faced Eugene and Jimmy "Superfly" Snuka, who won the fans' vote with 42%.
 Conway and Tomko dominated Eugene in the early start of the match.
 Eugene, however, fought back, avoiding Tomko's attacks.
 Eugene tagged Snuka in and performed a series of chops to Conway's chest and headbutted him in the process.
-In retaliation, Tomko attacked Snuka from behind, but Eugene fought him off, as he clotheslined Snuka, and knocked him out of the ring and out of the match.
-Eugene performed a jawbreaker on Conway, which proceeded with Eugene delivering a Rock Bottom to Conway for the win.
+In retaliation, Tomko attacked Snuka from behind, but Eugene fought him off, as he clotheslined Snuka, Eugene performed a jawbreaker on Conway, which proceeded with Eugene delivering a Rock Bottom to Conway which led to Snuka performing his signature Superfly Splash for the win.
 After the match, Tomko attacked Snuka and Eugene until Jim Duggan and Kamala came down and fought off Tomko.

 In the third match, Carlito faced Mankind, who was chosen by the fans' vote with 52%.
 The match began when Carlito performed a dropkick on Mankind.
 However, Mankind got the advantage over Carlito.
 Midway through the match, Mankind tried to use a steel chair on Carlito, but Carlito avoided, executing a drop toe-hold, sending Mankind into the steel steps.
 Mankind rose to his feet, which led Carlito to perform a standing dropkick, resulting in Mankind to hit the back of his head into the steel steps.
 Back in the ring, Mankind received the upper hand after delivering a DDT and forced Carlito to submit with the Mandible claw and win the match.